Panjdeh incident: Build-up

 In 1882, Britain and Russia began discussions about the Afghan boundary.
 In the summer of 1884, they agreed to form an Afghan Boundary Commission, the commissioners including Russian General Zelenoi and British General Sir Peter Lumsden.
 They were to meet at Serakhs in October but both were delayed.
 The Russians tried to push the border as far to the south as possible before it became fixed.
 General Komarov, governor of the Transcaspian Oblast, went south to Serakhs and expelled a Persian garrison on the east side of the Hari-Rud.
 The Russians then occupied Pul-i-Khatun 40 mi south in Afghan territory.
 Later, they occupied the pass or canyon at Zulfikar and a place called Ak Robat about 50 mi to the east.
 On the east side, the Sarik Turkomans of Yoloten submitted to the Russians in May 1884 but their kinsmen at Panjdeh refused, saying that they were subjects of the Amir of Kabul.

 The Afghans sent troops to Bala Murghab and in June began building a fort at the north end of Panjdeh at the mouth of the Kushk River, which they called Ak-Tepe (White Hill; probably the old fort visible from space at 36.0371°N 62.7483°E).
 The Russians thought that the Afghans had done this with British connivance but the Afghans and the British claimed that the people of Panjdeh had always paid tribute to the Afghans or whoever controlled Herat.
 The Russians claimed that Panjdeh had never been garrisoned and that its people were part of a tribe that had submitted to Russia.

 On 8 November, Lumsden arrived at Serakhs with 250 Sepoys and 200 Bengal Lancers, having crossed little-known country in Baluchistan.
 Komarov avoided meeting him, claiming he was "occupied with other affairs."
 In mid-November, Komarov made a move up the Murghab toward Panjdeh and more Afghan troops were shifted up to counter this.
 The Russians built an advanced post at Sanduk Kuchan (Sandykgachy?) on the Murghab.
 Alikhanov went to parley with the Ak Tepe commander but was driven away with threats.
 The Afghans then sent a detachment to occupy Sary Yazy 10 mi south of the Russian outpost.

-Russian attack
+Conflict

 For a few months there was a lull.
 Then in February 1885, the Russians occupied a post 3 mi south of Sary Yazy.
 Lumsden advised the Afghans to withdraw further south.
 Russia next built a fort at Kazyl Tepe (Red Hill) about 2 mi south of Ak Tepe and a mile south of Pul-i-Khishty (Brick Bridge) across the Kushk.
 On 25 March, Komarov arrived at Kazyl Tepe with 1,500 men.
 Two days later, they advanced, apparently trying to provoke the Afghans into firing first.
 Captain Charles Yate was the most senior British officer present, with only two other Europeans, and they futilely attempted to defuse the situation by talking to the Russian officers.
+The Afghans also occupied the territory on the left bank of the Kushka, several Russian requests from here were rejected.